Resource-Efficient Synthesis of Sparse Quantum States: Introduction

 \section{Introduction}

 Quantum state preparation, i.e., the procedure to prepare an arbitrary quantum state, is an important algorithmic subroutine in quantum computing and serves as a key component to many quantum algorithms, including Hamiltonian simulations \cite{low2019hamiltonian,berry2015simulating,berry2015hamiltonian,berry2009black,low2017optimal}, quantum linear solvers \cite{harrow2009quantum,ambainis2010variable,childs2017quantum,gilyen2019quantum,an2022quantum,lin2020near,costa2022optimal,dalzell2024shortcut,low2024quantum}, and quantum machine learning \cite{wiebe2012quantum,brandao2017quantum,schuld2021machine,chakraborty2018power,biamonte2017quantum}.
 Consequently, it plays an essential role in the reasoning and analysis of these algorithms.
 In spite of this, the lower-bound on the circuit size, (i.e., the total number of quantum gate in a quantum circuit), for preparing an arbitrary $n$-qubit quantum state is $\mathbf{\Omega}(2^n)$ \cite{plesch2011quantum}, i.e., exponential in the number of qubits.
 In other word, despite its importance, the subroutine turns out to be very resource-inefficient, and likewise has a great impact on the performance of the quantum algorithms which use the subroutine.
 Several implementations \cite{Zhang2022Quantum,sun2023asymptotically,yuan2023optimal,gui2024spacetime} attest to this fact.
 For many applications, however, the quantum state needed to be prepared is sparse, i.e., its corresponding vector has only few non-zero entries.
 In such cases, the computational resources required to synthesize the quantum state are quite efficient as demonstrated in \cite{Zhang2022Quantum,Gleinig2021Efficient,Fomichev2024Initial,Li2025Nearly}.
 For an $n$-qubit and $s$-sparse quantum state, the quantum circuit for preparing such state has a circuit size as low as $\mathcal{O}(\frac{sn}{log(n)}+n)$ \cite{Li2025Nearly}.
-Nevertheless, these implementations are still inefficient in practice.
-More specifically, we refer to other computational resource metrics, including circuit depth, (i.e., the largest number of parallel quantum gate in a quantum circuit), ancillary qubits, (i.e., the number of qubits beyond the $n$-qubit needed), and most importantly non-Clifford gate count (i.e., the total number of non-Clifford gate in a quantum circuit).
-The last metric will prove critical for future implementation on fault-tolerant quantum computers.
+In fault-tolerant quantum computing, some gates (so-called Clifford gates) are easy to implement, while gates outside this set require considerably more resources.
+Non-Clifford count hence becomes an important metric to be minimised, and which has surprisingly seen little consideration in the task of sparse state synthesis.